 Cesare Tinelli's Bio

-Professor Tinelli has done seminal work in automated reasoning, in particular in Satisfiability Modulo Theories (SMT), a field he helped establish through his research and service activities.
-His research has been funded both by governmental agencies (AFOSR, AFRL, DARPA, NASA, and NSF) and corporations (Intel, General Electric, Rockwell Collins, and United Technologies).
-His work has appeared in more than 70 refereed publications, including articles in such journals as Artificial Intelligence, Information and Computation, Journal of Automated Reasoning, the Journal of the ACM, Formal Methods in System Design, Logical Methods in Computer Science, Theoretical Computer Science, and Theory and Practice of Logic Programming.
+Professor Tinelli has done influential work in automated reasoning, in particular in Satisfiability Modulo Theories (SMT), a field he helped establish through his research and service activities.
+His research has been funded both by governmental agencies (AFOSR, AFRL, DARPA, NASA, NSF, and ONR) and corporations (Amazon, Facebook, General Electric, Intel, Rockwell Collins, and United Technologies).
+His work has appeared in more than 90 refereed publications, including articles in such journals as Artificial Intelligence, Information and Computation, the Journal of the ACM, the Journal of Automated Reasoning, Formal Methods in System Design, Logical Methods in Computer Science, Theoretical Computer Science, and Theory and Practice of Logic Programming.

 He is an associate editor of the Journal of Automated Reasoning and a founder the SMT workshop series and the Midwest Verification Day series.
-He has served in the program committee of more than 60 automated reasoning and formal methods conferences and workshops, as well as the steering committee of CADE, ETAPS, FTP, FroCoS, IJCAR, and SMT.
+He has served in the program committee of more than 70 automated reasoning and formal methods conferences and workshops, as well as the steering committee of CADE, ETAPS, FTP, FroCoS, IJCAR, and SMT.
 He was the PC chair of FroCoS'11 and a PC co-chair of TACAS'15.